makrai/notes/nozza2003-lang-spec-BERTs.md

       (specifically, on 2 million Twitter posts in Italian language)
 * evaluate: different domain data sets to evaluate the models
   * review data for sentiment analysis tasks to
-  * transcripts and news for e.g. POS
+  * transcripts and news for eg POS
-  * News data are the most common domain, presumably because they are easier to retrieve, and because their more formal register makes them more suited for e.g. POS, dependency, NER
+  * News data are the most common domain, presumably because they are easier to retrieve, and because their more formal register makes them more suited for eg POS, dependency, NER
   * social media posts from Twitter are mostly used in tasks like sentiment analysis and identification of offensive language